curran/dataviz-project-template/README.md

+Live Version (hosted on Github Pages):https://sajudson.github.io/dataviz-project/

 # The Visualization
 This is an exploratory visualization looking at the time of day use patterns and the relationship between the number of users and quantitative weather attributes (temperature, humidity and windspeed).

 # The Data
 ## Washington DC Bike Sharing Data Set